ebiron/sikke-nodes/README.md

 ## login

 >  _**login**_ function accepts two required parameters to login operation, one user username(email) and one user password.
-You must be logged in to make wallet transactions at the SIKKE Client.
+You must be logged in to make wallet transactions at the Sikke Node.

      login (email:Value), (password:Value)